Particular/Workshop/exercises/04-integration/README.md

 IT/Ops needs to respond to that message by calling implementations of its `IProvideCustomerInfo` and `IProvideShippingInfo` interfaces.
 Customers service owns customer data, so it will provide an implementation of `IProvideCustomerInfo`.
 Shipping service holds information regarding weight and volume of packages, so it will provide an implementation of `IProvideShippingInfo`.

 A note about deployment: In a production environment one would package each provider into a deployable artifact (e.g. a NuGet package) and deploy them to the IT/Ops endpoint.
-In this exercise for simplicity we will use post-build events in `Divergent.Customers.Data` and `Divergent.Shipping.Data` to copy providers implementations into IT/Ops.
+In this exercise for simplicity we will use post-build events in `Divergent.Customers.ITOps` and `Divergent.Shipping.ITOps` to copy providers implementations into IT/Ops.

 ## Start-up projects